“Remembering Our Intimacies: Mo’olelo, Aloha ‘Āina, and Ea” by Jamaica Osorio

 A new release from award-winning author Gillian Sze, “quiet night think” is made up of observational poems and essays that reflect upon motherhood, nature and language.
 The collection tests boundaries between the self and its surroundings, posing questions of interior transformation through exterior factors.

-Known for “Night Sky With Exit Wounds” and his novel “On Earth We’re Briefly Gorgeous,” Ocean Vuong released his long-awaited sophomore poetry collection in April of 2022.
+Known for “Night Sky With Exit Wounds” and his novel “On Earth We’re Briefly Gorgeous,” Vuong released his long-anticipated sophomore poetry collection in April of 2022.
 In the aftermath of his mother’s death, Vuong ruminates on the fragmented nature of time with pieces both wrenching and resilient.

 Danni Quintos’ poems in “Two Brown Dots” celebrate girlhood, womanhood and everything in between.
-Set in Quintos’ native Kentucky, this collection works through concepts of identity as a mixed-race woman, retelling folklore, stories from Quintos’ family and anecdotes from the poet’s life.
+Set in Quintos’ native Kentucky, this collection works through concepts of mixed-race, female identity, retelling folklore, stories from Quintos’ family and anecdotes from the poet’s life.

 Author, educator and critic Victoria Chang composed this collection primarily in Japanese wakas, a form heavily focused on syllable count and pattern.
 Her evocative poems muse internal and external, reflecting on the natural world around us as it connects to the inner world.

 “The Wet Hex” by Sun Yung Shin

 In “The Wet Hex,” Korean American poet Sun Yung Shin breaks down the vagaries of death and life.
 Through the lenses of Korean animism and shamanism, Shin’s work paints a portrait of humanity’s complex and often contradictory evolution.